Voigt0/Anki-Google-Docs-Import-from-Tables/README.md

 Based on the original [Google Doc Decks (Remote Decks)](https://ankiweb.net/shared/info/924929499)
 Created by the [AnKing team](https://www.ankingmed.com)
-Modified by [V01gt](https://github.com/V01gt) for bullet point support
+Modified by [V01gt](https://github.com/V01gt) for table support

 All original rights reserved to their respective authors.

 ---

 > Built to simplify your workflow.
-If you’re a student using bullet points to learn, this add-on is made for you.
+If you’re a student using Google Docs to learn, this add-on is made for you.
 ```

 ---